ela4490/Spring_Boot/README.md

-### Spring Boot
+### Spring Framework
-This repository explores various features of Spring Boot.
+This repository explores various features of Spring Framework.